Arellano’s new studio EP, On Time (2019), is now out and streaming everywhere.

-Here is the first single, and title track, debuted February 15th and now available on Amazon, iTunes, and Google Play.
+‘On Time’ is the first official single and title track, also available on Spotify, Amazon, iTunes, and Google Play.

 Robert Arellano withdrew from public performance and spent a decade honing his vocals, writing, and arranging while raising his daughter… until the foundations began to crumble.
 Arellano’s “strange motivations” for music, which had been fed by the adulation heaped upon him as a young man, collapsed.
 The thread to Arellano’s old life and identity frayed, ready to snap.